-Come and enjoy the Christmas celebrations at Halsway Manor we’ll be cooking-up a fine programme of festive delights with plenty to keep you entertained!
+Come and enjoy the Christmas celebrations at Halsway Manor!
+We’ll be cooking-up a fine feast of festive delights with plenty to keep you entertained.

 We’re planning another glorious Christmas party at the Manor.
 2021 was such fun!
 As well as a lot of dancing, some singing, some playing, we had elves in the grotto and puzzles in the bar.
 We learnt new Morris dance skills, French couple dancing, with many lovely performances in the bar, and the jig dolls were reunited.
 All this plus the wonderful food and drink throughout.

 The team this time will be Lynne Render as our dance caller and teacher, Linda Game and Hannah Cumming as part of the band and leading the singing and instrument workshops.
 Gareth Kiddier will host the event, and play in the band.
 As ever, we love to include your skills and talents if you so wish, especially in the bar sessions in the evening.

 So expect enjoyable and varied folk activities – music, dancing, singing, quizzes, crafts, informal performances (bring your party-piece!) and general merry-making.
 Plus great food, roaring log fires and convivial company.
 Bring your instruments, dancing shoes, and walking boots too if you fancy a stroll, and prepare for a very Merry folk Christmas!